 - Avoid by-passing: Under this communication system superior and subordinates exchange message directly.
 So there is no chance to by-passing.

-- Maintains chain of command: proper chain of commands is easily maintains through vertical communication system.
+- Maintains chain of command: proper chain of commands is easily maintained through vertical communication system.

 - Assigning jobs and evaluating performance: Vertical communication facilitates job assignment and job evaluation of the employees.